Secure CheckoutPersonal information is secured with SSL technology.

 This book is essential reading for researchers from all backgrounds interested in multiphase flows or fluid-solid modeling, as well as engineers working on related problems in chemical engineering, food science, process engineering, geophysics or metallurgical processing.

-- Provides detailed coverage of Two-Fluid Methods, CFD-Direct Element Methods, and a comparison of their various attributes
+- Provides detailed coverage of Resolved and Unresolved Computational Fluid Dynamics - Discrete Element Method (CFD-DEM), Smoothed Particle Hydrodynamics, and their various attributes

 - Gives an excellent summary of a range of simulation techniques and provides numerical examples